Instapot Reviews: Best Instant Pots and Multi Cookers Buying Guide for 2019

 Instant Pot Ultra

-It is the latest generation released from the company as of early 2018.
+Aside from the newer "Max" model, the Ultra is a newer generation released from the company in 2018.
 User interface upgrades and advanced control options are what set the Ultra apart from its sister models (in addition to its slightly higher price of course).

 A large LCD display lets you more easily view your selections and indicators.